Floer-theoretic filtration on Painlev\'e Hitchin systems: Filtration from the Floer theory of a -action

 In the cases when $Y$ is an algebraic variety and $\CC$-action is algebraic, $\Core(Y)$ is a subvariety and a deformation retract of $Y,$ in particular

-We have an easy lemma that applies to the spaces considered in this paper. \begin{lm} Given a symplectic $\CC$-manifold $Y$ with a proper $\CC$-equivariant map to an affine space with a linear $\CC$-action with only positive weights, then $\Core(Y)=\Psi^{-1}(0).$ \end{lm} Consider a directed system of Hamiltonian Floer cohomologies $\{HF^*(H_\lambda)\}_{\lambda \in \R\setminus \P}$ with Hamiltonians $H_\lambda$ that are, outside a compact set, linear with slope $\lambda$ with respect to $H$, and $\lambda$ does not belong to the (discrete) set of periods $\P$ of the $S^1$-action $\Fi$.
-The authors in \cite{RZ1} define the filtration by ideals on quantum cohomology ring $QH^*(Y)$:
+We have an easy lemma that applies to the spaces considered in this paper. \begin{lm} Given a symplectic $\CC$-manifold $Y$ with a proper $\CC$-equivariant map to an affine space $\mathcal{B}$ with a linear $\CC$-action with only positive weights, then $\Core(Y)=\Psi^{-1}(0).$ \end{lm} Consider a directed system of Hamiltonian Floer cohomologies $\{HF^*(H_\lambda)\}_{\lambda \in \R\setminus \P}$ with Hamiltonians $H_\lambda$ that are, outside a compact set, linear with slope $\lambda$ with respect to $H$, and $\lambda$ does not belong to the (discrete) set of periods $\P$ of the $S^1$-action $\Fi$.

+Briefly, $HF^*(H_\lambda)$ is the homology of the chain complex generated by 1-periodic orbits of the Hamiltonian vector-field $X_{H_\lambda}$ (defined as the dual of the differential, $\om(\cdot, X_{H_\lambda}) = dH_\lambda$) and the differential counts pseudo-holomorphic curves perturbed by the same vector field, so satisfying the equation $\partial_s u + I (\partial_t u - X_{H_\lambda})=0.$ The cohomological gradings are by certain Robbin--Salamon indices, which in general are hard to compute.
+But in our setup, since the $S^1$-action is pseudoholomorphic, it amounts to computing winding numbers of paths of unitary matrices, which is computable, as we will see (Equations \eqref{Floer_grading_of_F_alphas_in_HF*(H_lambda)}, \eqref{CZindecesOfMorseBottSumbanifolds}).